alem-platform/backend/marketflow/README.md

 ## Context

 Imagine you are building a system for a financial firm that needs real-time price updates from multiple cryptocurrency exchanges.
 This system must handle multiple sources of data concurrently, process updates efficiently, and provide an API for querying recent prices and market statistics.
-This project is real (a similar project is used at the workplace of one of the graduates).
-It integrates into a more complex system and addresses some business challenges.
+~~This project is real (a similar project is used at the workplace of one of the graduates).
+It integrates into a more complex system and addresses some business challenges.~~
 To achieve this, the project will implement:

 - WebSocket-based real-time data fetching (Live Mode)

-- Locally generated test data (Test Mode)
+- WebSocket-based real-time test data fetching (Test Mode)
 - Concurrent data processing using channels & worker pools
 - Data storage in PostgreSQL
 - Redis caching for quick access to frequently requested prices
 - REST API for querying aggregated price data

 This project mirrors real-world applications used in trading platforms, giving you practical experience with Go’s concurrency model and backend architecture.